 Step 1: Copy the 2015 Income Statement and then label it as 2016.
 It will be our basis for creating three main scenarios: Best Case, Worst Case, and Most Likely Case.

 Step 2: Identify the Changing Cells.
-These are the cells which affects changes to the other cells.
+These are the cells which affect changes in the other cells.
 In our 2016 IS, if we change Quantity Sold, Sales Price and Variable Cost per Unit, it will result in a change in Sales, Variable Costs, Gross Margin and Net Income.
 Thus, those three cells are Changing cells.

-The two fixed expenses (Depreciation and Interest Expenses) are independent from all other cells.
+The two fixed expenses (Depreciation and Interest Expenses) are independent of all other cells.
 But, changing them will affect Net Income.
 Thus, they are also changing cells.

 Thus, changing cells have two characteristics:

-- Are independent from all other cells.
-They are directly inputted by users, and not through formula.
+- Are independent of all other cells.
+They are directly inputted by users, and not through a formula.